abdlmutii/dis.md/README.md

 ```js
 const markdown = require('dis.md');
 ```
-Then, you can use the parseDiscordMarkdownToHTML function to convert Discord markdown syntax to HTML.
+Then, you can use the `parse` function to convert Discord markdown syntax to HTML.
 For example:

 ```js
 const md = '**BEST SALES**, _LOL_, __LOL__, **LOL**, ~~LOL~~, `LOL`,\n```js\nconsole.log("Hello, world!");\n```';